lhuett/flask-multiauth/README.md

 # Flask-MultiAuth
-Flask-MultiAuth allows the developer to simply decorate a flask view, that is in need of authentication, to get both Kerberos or LDAP authentication.
+Flask-MultiAuth allows the developer to simply decorate a flask view that is in need of authentication, to get both Kerberos and LDAP authentication.
+Kerberos authentication will be attempted first, if unsuccessful it will check for the presence of a Basic Aauth header in the request and if present it will then proceed to try to authenticate using ldap

 ## How To Install